William Ellis Green: Life and career

 Green's original name was Ian; he later legally changed it to William.
 Born in the Melbourne suburb of Fitzroy on 12 August 1923 to an unknown father, Green grew up in Essendon.
 Torn between becoming an architect or a cartoonist after leaving Essendon High School, he studied architecture at the Melbourne Technical College because his mother warned: "You'll starve if you're a cartoonist."

-At the age of 18 he enlisted in the Australian Army, and was attached to the 15th Brigade Army Intelligence in New Guinea.
+In 1941, at the age of 18, he enlisted in the Australian Army; he was attached to the 15th Brigade Army Intelligence in New Guinea.
 He drew cartoons that were published in the army's newspaper.
-Following his discharge from the army at the end of World War II, Green resumed his architectural studies but he abandoned architecture in favour of a postwar rehabilitation art course at the National Gallery of Victoria, where his tutors included Sir William Dargie.
+Following his discharge from the army at the end of World War II, Green resumed his architectural studies, but he abandoned architecture in favour of a postwar rehabilitation art course at the National Gallery of Victoria, where his tutors included Sir William Dargie.
 During this time he submitted cartoons to The Herald.
 When the paper's political cartoonist, Sammy Wells, went on holiday for six weeks in 1946, Green was asked to fill in for him.
 His work appealed to the editor-in-chief, John Williams, and in 1947 he was invited to join The Herald staff permanently.
 He continued to be a political cartoonist for the paper until he retired in 1986, after 40 years in that role.
 Green was responsible for introducing the daily "pocket" cartoon Weg's Day, a single-column topical comment, humorously presented, that appeared for the first time in 1949 and continued on the paper's front page for 38 years.

 On 14 May 1949, Green married Joan Hettie Currell in Milton, Queensland.

 Green continued working as a caricaturist and illustrator, with his work appearing in cricket books by Max Walker, on stamps, and in children's books.